 The Pollak Family

 Henry and I were avid wine enthusiasts in the late 1990's.
-It was during this time and our many trips to the Napa Valley that I became completely enamored and fascinated with the science and artistry of making wine.
+It was during this time and our many trips to the Napa Valley I became completely enamored and fascinated with the science and artistry of making wine.
 The dream of owning a winery and planting a vineyard seemed like just that, "a dream".

 Our lives were entrenched in Southern California, Orange County area, where Henry practiced medicine as an Obstetrician/Gynecologist.
 He had an amazing career as a devoted physician with an endearing bedside disposition.
 I couldn't imagine asking him to give that up so I, the quintessential "city-girl" and lover of all things "urban", could try my hand at farming and creating my own wine.
 It was an impossible fantasy, but one I thought of often.